-The Law Coop Student will provide assistance to WCAT's CTA program and the Tribunal Counsel Office.
+The law coop student will provide assistance to WCAT's Calls to Action (CTA) program and the Tribunal Counsel Office.

 The position is intended to be a learning experience for the student by supplementing the student's academic studies with related work experience.
-The Law Coop Student will be supervised and provided mentorship opportunities during the term.
+The law coop student will be supervised and provided mentorship opportunities during the term.
 While they will be expected to work independently, opportunities for support and learning will also be provided.